 - Simple mistakes (failing to turn off an outside faucet)

-By tracking your consumption rate each month, not only will it help you to catch a small leak before it becomes a big one, but you will be able determine how your family’s water use affects your consumption rate.
-You will be able to see that when your family modifies some of its water use habits (like reducing the amount of time in the shower) it can have a very positive effect on reducing how much water you use.
-Meters are read in thousands of gallons and are read down (see Usage & Billing under Utility Bill Basics).
+Water meters are read in thousands of gallons and are read down (see Usage & Billing under Utility Bill Basics).
 Although your bill may show consumption of 1,000 gallons, in actuality, you could have used from 1,000 to 1,999 gallons of water during the month.
-So, even when you do not see a dramatic reduction in your consumption because of a change in your water use, over time your efforts to save water should result in fewer peaks in your consumption.
+So, sometimes you may not see a dramatic reduction in your consumption when you decrease water use, but over time you should see a decrease in consumption peaks.

 The greatest cost savings occur when you are able to keep your water consumption to 5,000 gallons or less per month because this is the lowest cost tier.
 Titusville’s water rates are set up in an increasing block tiered rate structure, which means the cost per thousand gallons increases as your consumption increases.
 There are four blocks or tiers for single family residential customers.
 The lowest cost tier for each 1,000 gallons of water used is from 0 to 5,000 gallons.